 Publications produced by, for or about Just Space.
 Please let us know of others if you find them: use the comment space at the end of this page.
 Pre-2012 material from Just Space is on a separate web site and remains available as an archive: justspace2010.wordpress.com

 Just Space responses/submissions to GLA are not listed here because they are not very formal ‘publications’.
-The documents relating to the new Plans and Strategies of 2017/8 can be found under the “Next London Plan” menu above, topic-by-topic and our response (and others) to the draft new London Plan are here.
+The documents relating to the new Plans and Strategies of 2017/8 can be found under the “Next London Plan” menu above, our response (and others’) to the draft new London Plan in March 2018 are here.